MicrosoftDocs/architecture-center/docs/cloud-adoption/governance/resource-management/toolchain.md

 | Apply automated remediation                  | No  | No  | No  | Yes | No  |
 | Manage billing                               | Yes | No  | No  | No  | No  |

-Coupled with these resource management tools and features is the need to [monitor your deployed assets](../monitoring-enforcement/overview.md).
+Along with these resource management tools and features, you will need to [monitor your deployed resources](../monitoring-enforcement/overview.md) for performance and health issues.
 [Azure Monitor](https://docs.microsoft.com/en-us/azure/azure-monitor/overview) is the default monitoring and reporting solution in Azure, although 3rd party tools are also often used to monitor workloads and resources.

 # Next steps
 Learn how to create, assign, and manage [policy definitions](https://docs.microsoft.com/en-us/azure/governance/policy/) in Azure.